Sherwood Park Crusaders

-The Sherwood Park Crusaders are a junior A ice hockey team in the Alberta Junior Hockey League (AJHL).
+The Sherwood Park Crusaders are a Junior ice hockey team in the BCHL.
 They play in Sherwood Park, Alberta, Canada, with home games at Sherwood Park Arena Sports Centre.
+The team was part of the AJHL, until 2024 when it switched mid-season to the BCHL.

 History

-The Edmonton Crusaders joined the Alberta Junior Hockey League (AJHL) in 1976 playing out of the Jasper Place Arena.
+The Edmonton Crusaders joined the AJHL in 1976 playing out of the Jasper Place Arena.
 The AJHL franchise was revived from a dormant entry controlled by Jim McCaddie.
 The Edmonton Crusaders played two seasons in the AJHL.

 In 1978, a group of Sherwood Park businessmen, headed by John Fisher, Frank Chase, and Al Bishop, moved the franchise to Sherwood Park.
 John Fisher, a Sherwood Park resident and former Alberta Oilers' player, became the first coach of the Crusaders.

 During a game on February 21, 1980, twenty-year-old captain Trevor Elton was hit cleanly along the boards by a player on the St. Albert Saints in St. Albert, Alberta.
 Elton landed and went into convulsions and died later that night while in hospital.
 The 1980–81 team was coached by Gregg Pilling, and finished first place in the South Division.

 During the 1985–86 season, Brett Pearce suffered a major injury which left him paralyzed.
 During the same season, the Crusaders capture the AJHL North Division championship.
 In 1986–87, the Crusaders won their first regular season championship, followed by another division title in 1989–90.
 The Crusaders made it the league playoff finals in 1985, 1986, and 1990, but never won the playoff championship.
 On July 2, 1996, Crusaders' general manager and part owner, Al McDonald died from cancer.

 At the conclusion of the 1998 season, the team was purchased from Art Cox by a group of local businessmen headed by Tom Maxwell.
 The group has since turned the club into a non-profit society.
 The 1998–99 season had the team finish in last place in the North Division with a 13–44–3–2 record.
 In 1999, the entire team was rebuilt with mostly younger players and finished with a 7–52–3–2 record, the worst Junior A record in the 1999–2000 Canadian Junior Hockey League season.